bbarg/sheets/opencl/cl-conventions.md

 ## CPU/GPU communication

-- Do we have to wait for our call to finish before we read it's
+- Do we have to wait for our call to finish before we read it's result